 The first step in any airway intervention is to open the airway.
 This is accomplished by lifting the chin upward while tilting the forehead backThe goal is to create a straighter path from the nose to the trachea.

-In individuals with suspected neck injury, the cervical spine should be protected and a jaw thrust alone is used to open the airway.
+In individuals with a suspected neck injury, the cervical spine should be protected and a jaw thrust alone is used to open the airway.
 While the standard practice in a suspected neck injury is to place a cervical collar, this should not be done in BLS or ACLS.
 Cervical collars can compress the airway and interfere with resuscitation efforts.
 The provider must ensure an open airway regardless of the basic airway used.
 The provider is obligated to stabilize the head or ask for assistance while maintaining control of the airway.

 Do not over ventilate (i.e., give too many breaths per minute or too large volume per breath).
 Both can increase intrathoracic pressure, decrease venous return to heart, diminish cardiac output, as well as predispose individuals to vomit and aspiration of gastrointestinal contents.